Human Growth Hormone (HGH) for "Dummies"

-Genetic science promises to extend human life beyond ten fold.
-Pursuing HRT (for people over 30 years of age) is fast becoming the single most traditional medical protocol sought out for slowing down the aging process, regenerating the body, even reversing the aging process, and, in some circumstances, extending one’s lifespan, youthfully, and with vigor and vitality.
+Genetic science promises to extend human life beyond tenfold.
+Pursuing HRT (for people over 30 years of age) is fast becoming the single most traditional medical protocol sought out for slowing down the aging process, regenerating the body, even reversing the aging process, and, in some circumstances, extending one's lifespan, youthfully, and with vigor and vitality.

-One of the greatest discoveries to date, for living a long, healthy and youthful life, is to ensure you have healthy levels and a balance of hormones in your body.
+One of the most significant discoveries to date, for living a long, healthy and youthful life, is to ensure you have healthy levels and a balance of hormones in your body.
 Maintaining healthy levels of hormones in your body based on your height, weight, age and blood work, along with radically healthy lifestyle changes, can potentially extend your lifespan 10 to 20 years.